 Rhode Island's exports have been strong in many international markets including (but not limited to) Canada, Germany, Mexico, and Turkey.
-In terms of foreign investment, approximately 9,300 jobs within the state are attributable to companies based in the United Kingdom; 4,100 to companies based in c.
+In terms of foreign investment, approximately 9,300 jobs within the state are attributable to companies based in the United Kingdom; 4,100 to companies based in France; 1,200 to companies based in Japan; 1,100 to companies based in Switzerland; and 1,000 to German companies.119 c.
 Establish a Foreign Direct Investment program that identifies international companies to locate to Rhode Island.